• Travel over 50 – We are old not dead!

 Yaprak Sarma

+What is Turkish dolma?
+One of the best of Turkish traditional food is the Yaprak Sarma.
 This dish is known all over the Mediterranean (dolmades) stuffed vine leaves are a real treat either as a snack or part of a meze selection.
 The softened vine leaves are wrapped around a filling made of rice and onions which are flavoured with onion, mint, cinnamon, salt and pepper.
-These are quite a time consuming to make and so are saved for special occasions although you will find them everywhere in Turkey.
+These are quite time-consuming to make and so are saved for special occasions although you will find them everywhere in Turkey.

 Turkish food stuffed vine leaves